Old problem revisited: Which equilateral convex polygons tile the plane?: Conclusion

 \section{Conclusion}

 By accepting that Rao’s result from 2017 on the completeness of the list of 15 tiling pentagons is valid and applying elementary geometric reasoning, we are able to derive a concise characterization of all strictly convex equilateral polygons that admit monohedral tilings of the plane.
-In summary, we can give a short and complete description of the resulting polygon types: \begin{itemize}[noitemsep, topsep=0pt, label={-}, leftmargin=*] \item any equilateral triangle or diamond quadrangle \item any strictly convex equilateral pentagon with two different inner angles adding to $\pi$ or pentagon $P7$, defined in Lemma \ref{lem:3} \item any strictly convex equilateral hexagon with three distinct inner angles adding to $2\pi$ while two of them share a common edge. \end{itemize}
+In summary, we can give a short and complete description of the resulting polygon types: \begin{itemize}[noitemsep, topsep=0pt, label={-}, leftmargin=*] \item any equilateral triangle or diamond quadrangle \item any strictly convex equilateral pentagon with two different inner angles adding to $\pi$ or pentagon $P7$, defined in Lemma \ref{lem:3} \item among these pentagons only the types 1, 2, 4, 7 and 8 can occur \item any strictly convex equilateral hexagon with three distinct inner angles adding to $2\pi$ while two of them share a common edge. \end{itemize}

 In addition, some less common nonperiodic tilings were discussed to show the close connection to quasicrystals and to demonstrate the variety of tilings in this special and visually attractive field.